Eye of the Needle: Book Review

-Faber is halfway through radioing information to Berlin when his widowed landlady, who is in love with him, lets herself into his room.
-Faber thinks that she will realise that he is a spy, so he kills her.
+Faber is halfway through radioing information to Berlin when his widowed landlady, who’s in love with him, lets herself into his room.
+Faber thinks she will realise that he is a spy, so he kills her.
 Afterwards, he assumes a prepared backup identity.

-Lucy marries an RAF officer, David Rose.
-Leaving their wedding, David drives to fast and crashes into a lorry.
-Lucy is not badly hurt, but David has to have both legs amputated.
-They move to Storm Island, off the east coast of Scotland to recuperate, but become estranged as David is unable to come to terms with his injury.
-Lucy takes comfort in bringing up her son, who was conceived before the accident.
-The only other occupant of the island is Tom, a shepherd who has a radio to stay in contact with the mainland.
+Meanwhile, a young British woman, Lucy, marries an RAF officer, David Rose.
+Leaving their wedding, David drives too fast and crashes into a lorry.
+Lucy only sustains bruises, but David has to have both legs amputated.
+They move to Storm Island, off the east coast of Scotland, to recuperate.
+David can’t come to terms with his injury and his moodiness means they become estranged.
+Lucy takes comfort in bringing up her son, who she conceived before the accident.
+The only other occupant of the island is Tom, a shepherd, who has a radio to stay in contact with the mainland.

-Faber discovers the American army in Norfolk is a fake, consisting of inflatable tanks and empty tents.
-He reasons that as the army opposite Calais is a fake, the target of the invasion must be Normandy.
-Although ordered to return to Germany, he gives photos of the fake army to a courier as a backup.
-The courier is under surveillance by MI5, who seize the photos and realise Faber must be stopped.
+Faber discovers the American army in Norfolk is a fake, comprising inflatable tanks and empty tents.
+He reasons that, as the army opposite Calais is a fake, the target of the invasion must be Normandy.
+Although ordered to return to Germany, he gives photos of the deception to a courier as a backup.
+The courier is under surveillance by MI5, and they seize the photos, quickly realising they must stop Faber.

-MI5 connect the landlady’s murder to Faber.
-One of her other tenants identifies him from an old graduation photograph.
+MI5 connect the landlady’s murder to Faber, and one of her other tenants identifies him from an old graduation photograph.

 Faber heads towards Aberdeen, Scotland, where a U-boat is waiting off the coast to take him, and his photos, back to Germany.

-MI5 try to intercept Faber on the train to Liverpool, but Faber spots their man, kills him and escapes.
-He steals a car from a couple of old ladies, who he doesn’t kill.
-The car takes him to Scotland before breaking down.
+MI5 attempt to intercept Faber on the train to Liverpool, but Faber spots their man, kills him and escapes.
+He steals a car from a couple of old ladies, who he doesn’t kill, and the car takes him to Scotland before breaking down.
 He then gets a lift to Aberdeen with a local magistrate.

 In Aberdeen, Faber steals a small trawler and sets out to sea to meet the U-boat.
-A violent storm destroys his boat and almost kills him, but he manages to beach on Storm Island before collapsing, half-dead…
+A violent storm destroys his boat and almost kills him, but he fortuitously beaches on Storm Island before collapsing, half-dead…

-Lucy [blackout]and David take Faber in.
-Faber and Lucy fall for each other almost on sight.[/blackout]
+Lucy [blackout]and David take Faber in, with Faber and Lucy falling for each other almost on sight.[/blackout]

 David [blackout]suspects Faber is a spy after he finds the photographs.
 He confronts him, and Faber kills him.
 Faber tells Lucy that David is staying at the shepherd’s cottage, but she discovers David’s body on the beach and realises the truth.
 She escapes and heads to the shepherd’s cottage, hoping to use the radio to alert the authorities.
 Faber chases after her, also needing to use the radio to contact the U-boat.[/blackout]

-Faber [blackout]abandons the radio and goes downstairs.
-Lucy has survived the electric shock.
-Faber knows he should kill Lucy, but is too much in love with her to do so.
+Faber [blackout]abandons the radio and goes downstairs to find Lucy has survived the electric shock.
+He knows he should kill Lucy, but is too much in love with her to do so.
 Instead, he runs to the cliffs and starts climbing down, planning to swim to the U-boat.[/blackout]

 Lucy [blackout]follows Faber to the cliffs and throws a rock down at him.
-It hits him, he falls and is killed.[/blackout]
+The rock hits him, and he falls and dies.[/blackout]

 Eye of the Needle: Analysis

-Eye of the Needle is solidly plotted and written in a straightforward way.
-Its plot is a twist on the archetypal ‘Man on the Run’ that I call a Straight Run (see Spy Novel Plots).
+In Eye of the Needle, Follett’s plotting is solid and his writing is straightforward.
+The plot is a twist on the archetypal ‘Man on the Run’ that I call a Straight Run (see Spy Novel Plots).

 The ‘Straight Run’ Plot